 Day 2, we will be covering somewhere around 537 km to reach Patna.
 This is again a little detour to our original path.
 We would have crossed Muzaffarpur and made our towards West Bengal today but instead, we head towards Patna, adding 4 hours to our journey to visit Patna Sahib.

-From Lucknow to Patna Sahib is approx 10 hours ride.
+From Lucknow to Patna Sahib, it is approx. 10 hours ride.
 We leave early in the morning to avoid the rush, around 6:30 am.
 You must carry sufficient water with you and keep in mind that there are very fewer places to stop for toilet breaks.

-There is another famous and important Buddhist Temple around fours away from Patna Sahib, if you would like then you can extend your journey till there as well.
+There is another famous and important Buddhist Temple around four hours away from Patna Sahib, if you would like then you may extend your journey till there as well.

 We would consider visiting it on our way back for sure.
 After a visit to this holy place, we drive 2 hours to reach Muzaffarpur, spend another night there and prepare for tomorrow.